 The experience of the stroke influenced the direction and content of my art in more direct ways, too.
 Since that time, I have become increasingly interested in my altered subjective experiences caused by brain injury.
 This has led to my collaborations with neuroscientists and psychologists, supported by Arts Council England.
 At the centre of these collaborations -under the header ‘The Wavelength Project’- has been a focus on the great impact that the natural environment has on wellbeing and health and, in turn, the urgent need to protect and nurture this wonderful planet we live on.

 The Reflecting Nature in art & science charity is the next step, building on the successful outcomes of The Wavelength Project.
 These outcomes have included neuroscience investigations at the Sackler Centre for Consciousness Science, Brighton, into the benefits of exposure to natural sounds, and our recently published science paper: https://tinyurl.com/n46gy5o.
 Other successes included the current Reflecting Nature art science national touring exhibition and public engagement activities.
 It is estimated that this exhibition, my collaboration with psychologists at Staffordshire University, has been seen by over 60,000 people.
 One of the purposes behind the Reflecting Nature exhibition activities is to find ways in which art influenced by nature can be used to help vulnerable people in environments where sensory monotony is an issue.

 I feel incredibly passionate about what we have achieved so far through The Wavelength Project and, as a result, I now want to dedicate the rest of my life to the ambitious aims of this new charity.
-I am extremely grateful for the support and encouragement offered to me by the charity’s trustees concerning this ambition.
+I am extremely grateful for the support and encouragement offered to me by the charity’s trustees and patron concerning this ambition.